 - Shampoo your hair with purple shampoo and condition it to restore the moisture back to your hair.

 Give your sandy brown hair a gorgeous sunkissed look with these honey blonde highlights.
 These light hued highlights add a sense of airy brightness to your brown base color to create a gorgeous dual toned hair look.
-Style this color job in a loose low bun to complete your boho look.
+Style this color job in loose curls to complete your boho look.

 Create a fusion of warm and cool tones with these balayage highlights that’s the stuff dreams are made of.
 Warm caramel highlights blend with cool blonde highlights at the edges of chocolate brown hair to create a gorgeous smokey hair look.
 Style this color look straight to make the most of the movement and dimension created by these beautiful shades.